 Te Puna Plum Nursery: A wholesale nursery started by Brent Tennet (brother to Grant of Copperfield Nurseries) in 2011.
 Although the main line is plums, the nursery also offers peach and nectarine trees.

-Waihi Waterlily Gardens: The 6ha gardens were established in 1950 and most recently have been under the stewardship of the MacDuff-Gamble family.
+Waihi Waterlily Gardens: The 6ha gardens were established in 1950 and are now under the stewardship of Evan and Rachel Pride.
 The gardens are apparently no longer open to the public and sales of plants “on hold”.
 Read a 2013 article about the gardens and their previous owners here.

 Wildflower World: A mail-order business developed by Geoff and Liz Brunsden (sold in 2018).
 They make up specialist mixes for the home gardener, including one to attract butterflies and bees, and a “bulb blanket” to help disguise the messy period when bulb leaves die back.
 Read an article about Wildflower World and the Brunsdens here.